On the density of strongly minimal algebraic vector fields: Preliminaries

-The {\em singular locus} $\mathrm{Sing}(\mathcal D)$ of the predistribution is the closed subset of $X$ formed by the points $x \in X$ such that this exact sequence is not an exact sequence of locally free sheaves at $x$. \end{definition}

-It is well-known that the condition (1) of saturation is equivalent to: \begin{itemize} \item[(1)'] the singular locus $\mathrm{Sing}(\mathcal D)$ of $\mathcal D$ is a closed subvariety of $X$ of codimension $\geq 2$. \end{itemize} See for example \cite[Lemma 2.1.3]{jaoui-Confluentes}.
+The {\em singular locus} $\mathrm{Sing}(\mathcal D)$ of the predistribution is the closed subset of $X$ formed by the points $x \in X$ such that (\ref{equation-exactsequence-distribution}) is not an exact sequence of locally free sheaves at $x$.
+It is well-known (see for example \cite[Lemma 2.1.3]{jaoui-Confluentes}) that the saturation condition (1) in this definition is equivalent to: \begin{itemize} \item[(1)'] the singular locus of $\mathcal D$ has codimension $\geq 2$ in $X$. \end{itemize}